venkat299/loss-landscape-project/final_report.md

 ### 2.1 Datasets

 All experiments summarized here are run on the **two-moons** synthetic dataset:

 - 2D inputs with two interleaving half-moon clusters.
 - Train/test splits with normalization based on the training statistics.
 - A small amount of Gaussian noise added to inputs, as configured in `DatasetConfig`.

-The code also supports concentric circles, Gaussian mixtures (2–4 clusters), and XOR-like datasets via `project/data/datasets.py`.
-The same pipeline can be applied to these by enabling `--include-circles` / `--include-xor` when running the training sweep.
+The code also supports concentric circles, Gaussian mixtures (2–4 clusters), and XOR-like datasets; the same pipeline can be applied to these by enabling the corresponding dataset flags when running the training sweep.

 ### 2.2 Model Architectures

-All models are fully-connected MLP classifiers implemented in `project/models/mlp.py`:
+All models are fully-connected MLP classifiers:

 - variable depth and width with a shared hidden size per model,
 - activations: **ReLU**, **Tanh**, or **GELU**,
 - He (Kaiming) initialization for ReLU/GELU, Xavier for Tanh,
 - output layer is a linear classifier mapping to 2 logits.

 Predefined MLP architecture variants (from `get_predefined_model_config`) are:

 - `shallow-small`: 1 hidden layer × 50 units (1×50),
 - `shallow-wide`: 1 hidden layer × 500 units (1×500),
 - `deep-small`: 4 hidden layers × 100 units (4×100),